Overview

 It is in our experience that most banks will not lend to a Bare Trust with individual Trustees.

 When all of the Members of an SMSF have died the assets of the SMSF must be distributed amongst the dependants of the deceased Members or paid to the personal legal representative of the deceased Members to be distributed in accordance with the Will of the deceased Members.
-If a Member has given the Trustee a direction in writing either in the form of a binding death benefit nomination or in some other form then the Trustee may distribute the Member's share of the fund in accordance with that direction.
+If a SMSF Member has given the Trustee a direction in writing either in the form of a binding death benefit nomination or in some other form then the Trustee may distribute the Member's share of the fund in accordance with that direction.

 Care should be taken when distributing a deceased Member's share of a SMSF because there are different taxation consequences attached to different distributions.